 NoteBy default, SMC domains use HTTPS protocol on port 443.
 HTTP protocol on port 80 may not be supported.

-If you can directly access a virtual private cloud (VPC) in an Alibaba Cloud region from your on-premises IDC, virtual machine environment, or cloud host, we recommend that you use the private network transmission migration solution of SMC.
-Private network transmission migration is faster and more stable than Internet transmission migration and can improve migration efficiency.
+If you can directly access a virtual private cloud (VPC) in an Alibaba Cloud region from your on-premises data center, virtual machine environment, or cloud host, we recommend that you use the private network transmission migration solution of SMC.
+Private network transmission migration is faster and more stable than public network transmission migration and can improve migration efficiency.

-Check whether the local network service of the source system is normal, and whether the hosts, DNS, and other configurations are normal.
+Check whether the local network service of the source server is normal and whether the configurations such as the hosts file and Domain Name System (DNS) settings are valid.

-Check whether the network access from the source system to the SMC service domain is normal.
+Check whether the network connection from the source server to the SMC endpoint is normal.

-After the problem is resolved, run the SMC client again.
+After you resolve the network issue, run the SMC client to retry the operation.
 For more information, see Run the SMC client.